reaz1995/UnityNvimSupport/README.md

 Unity Package `com.unity.ide.visualstudio`

 # How to?
-1. Get those 2 .cs scripts in to your project, "sln_csproj_generator.cs" will generate up-to-date .csproj after each script compilation - `[InitializeOnLoad]`
+1. Get those 2 .cs scripts in to your project (`Assets/Editor`),
+    1. "sln_csproj_generator.cs" will generate up-to-date .csproj after each script compilation - `[InitializeOnLoad]`
+    2. "csproj_references_for_wsl_fix.cs" will automatically run `OnGeneratedCSProject`
-2. "csproj_references_for_wsl_fix.cs" will translate paths in .csproj from window to linux, so the references resolve correctly for nvim lsp.
+3. "csproj_references_for_wsl_fix.cs" will translate paths in .csproj from window to linux, so the references resolve correctly for nvim lsp.